 The Company's due from related parties is repayable on demand and the contractual period is the very short period needed to transfer the cash once demanded.
 Management determines possible impairment based on the related parties' ability to repay the advances upon demand at the reporting date taking into consideration historical defaults from the related parties.
-Accordingly, no impairment was recognized in 2022.
+Accordingly, no impairment was recognized in 2023.

-(c) Receivables
+(c) Receivables - net

 The credit risk for interest and other receivables is considered negligible as this pertains to interest earned from short-term placements, which normally matures within 30 to 92 days.
+The Company applies the simplified approach in measuring ECL which uses a lifetime expected loss allowance for receivables.